Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
-Comprehensive costs on average $298, collision insurance costs $558, and liability coverage is $536.
-Liability-only coverage costs around $606 a year, and high-risk coverage costs around $3,450.
-16-year-old drivers cost the most to insure at up to $6,098 a year.
+Average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
+Comprehensive insurance costs on average $298, collision costs $558, and liability is estimated at $536.
+Buying just liability costs approximately $606 a year, with insurance for high-risk drivers costing $3,450 or more.
+Teenage drivers receive the highest rates at $6,098 a year or more.

 Average premium for full coverage: $1,592

-Rate estimates include $500 physical damage insurance deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all states and for different Cherokee trim levels.
+Full coverage includes $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and for all Cherokee models.

-Choosing to live in a large city has a large influence on car insurance rates.
-Rural areas are shown to have a lower frequency of accident claims than congested cities.
-The price range example below illustrates how where you live affects car insurance rates.
+Living in a larger city can have significant affects on car insurance rates.
+Rural areas tend to have a lower frequency of accident claims than densely populated cities.

-The examples above show why anyone shopping for car insurance should compare rates quotes based on a specific location and risk profile, rather than using rate averages.
+These examples show why everyone should get quotes based on a specific location and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.